 There are numerous slot canyons in the Antelope Valley south of Page in Arizona, the real paradise for people like me.
 I am pretty sure you will take tons of pictures on these splendid tours.

 It is an H-framed slot canyon as long as Lower Antelope and the most accessible of all.
 This is the perfect canyon for the entire family, also with toddlers.
 My friend Ray went also on this tour in the Antelope Valley.

 It is a short 750 foot/ 230 m walk but has steep stairs with handrails down and up.
 The tour duration is 1.5 hours.
 Ligai offers breathtaking views at every curve.

 The Ligai Si Anii Slot Canyon has an entrance and exit.

 Rams Head Canyon

-This slot canyon and track is for experienced hikers and youth age 12 and older.
+This slot canyon and track is for experienced hikers and youth aged 12 and older.
 This true desert hike takes an entire day.
 It is an unforgettable experience hiking through this very long canyon.
 With its massive high walls not as narrow as the other slot canyons, Rams Head is not less impressive.
-More information and pictures for this canyon will be added soon.
+We haven't done this canyon so far.

 Ray Downs Photography and I took these pictures.
 Check out his website for more of such masterpieces where you are able to purchase the usage right.
 He recommended this tour to us.